MaraeMaps/MaraeMaps/README.md

 - [Contributing](#Contributing)

 <h3>Features</h3>
--Interactive map displaying the locations of Maraes all throughout New Zealand -Users can click on a marker to view the name and location details of the Marae
+* Interactive map displaying the locations of Maraes all throughout New Zealand
+* Users can click on a marker to view the name and location details of the Marae
-- Search function to quickly find Maraes by name or location
+* Search function to quickly find Maraes by name or location
-- Filter function to display Maraes by region or iwi affiliation
+* Filter function to display Maraes by region or iwi affiliation
-- Users can add new Maraes to the map and submit them for approval
+* Users can add new Maraes to the map and submit them for approval
-- Admin panel for reviewing and approving new Marae submissions
+* Admin panel for reviewing and approving new Marae submissions

 <h3>Installation</h3>
 To install and run the app on your Android device, follow these steps: